 Rob is a Venture Partner on the Frazier Life Sciences team with over 25 years of experience as a physician, scientist, and entrepreneur.

 Rob joined Frazier Healthcare Partners' Life Sciences team as a Senior Advisor in 2015 and rejoined the team as a Venture Partner in 2020.
+He currently serves as the Chairman and Chief Executive Officer of HilleVax.

 Rob has been working with Frazier and its portfolio companies as an Entrepreneur-in-Residence, Senior Advisor, and executive for 14 years.
 He was formerly President and Chief Executive Officer of VentiRx Pharmaceuticals, a Frazier-founded company developing a small molecule therapeutic to activate the immune system against solid tumors.
 Rob cofounded VentiRx while an entrepreneur-in-residence at Frazier and led the company through its transformational partnership with Celgene.
 He joined Celgene in 2014 to lead their efforts in Immuno-Oncology, was promoted to Executive Vice President and Chief Scientific Officer in 2016, and was subsequently Executive Vice President and Head of Business Development & Global Alliances and served as a member of the Executive Committee until the acquisition of Celgene by Bristol-Myers Squibb in 2019.